JESUS CALLING: STORIES OF FAITH: Episodes 4.1-4.2

 More Detail:

-Lastly, JESUS CALLING does a remarkable job exploring the celebrities’ struggles without being preachy or salacious.
+JESUS CALLING: STORIES OF FAITH does a remarkable job exploring celebrities’ struggles without being preachy or salacious.
 The celebrities offer genuine testimonies of how they let God transform their lives for the better.
-They admit to being humbled by God, despite their immense financial success in life.
-The showrunners amplify these positive teachings that apply to everyday life.
-JESUS CALLING is not strictly made for children, but it is a valuable teaching tool for all ages.
+They admit to being humbled by God, despite their financial success in life.
+The program amplifies these positive teachings that are applicable to everyday life.
+JESUS CALLING isn’t strictly made for children, but it’s a valuable teaching tool for older children and adults.